Florida finally takes cruise passengers, some on stretchers

 “People greeted us, came out to their balconies, blew air horns and shouted, ‘Welcome home!’” she said.
 “It was surprising.
 We went to many countries that said, ‘We are not going to talk to you.’”

 Gomez Licon reported from Miami.
+Wilfredo Lee contributed from Fort Lauderdale.

 Follow AP coverage of the virus outbreak at https://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak.